andersonsbispo/andersonsbispo/README.md

 Hi 👋 My name is Anderson
 ==========================

-Full Stack Software Developer and Computer Engineering Student
+Intern in Business and Process Analysis and Computer Engineering Student
 ---------------------------------------------------------------

 <div align="center">